-Single Celebs Who Prove Your 20s Should Be About Your Career
+8 Single Celebs Who Prove Your 20s Are For Chasing Your Career Dreams

 As a 26-year-old single girl, I'm constantly battling with myself about how I should spend my time.

 My mom says I should have a fiancé by now, but I beg to differ.
 I'm a firm believer in the idea that your 20s should be all about you, not someone else.

 If that sounds selfish... well, that's because it is!
 You have to be selfish if you really want to fulfill that life dream you've had for yourself ever since you were a little girl.
 And no, I'm not talking about the white picket fence dream.
 I'm talking about that other one: Your career dream.

 And when it comes to chasing my career goals in my 20s, I take inspiration from some of my favorite celebrity role models who are totally killing it.
 These women are all around my age, and they clearly aren't focused on landing a fiancé yet either.

 They've got bigger things in mind.

 Here are 10 single celeb women who show us your 20s should be all about following your dreams, not finding a man: